sap-tutorials/Tutorials/tutorials/cp-starter-integration-cpi-onboard-subscribe/cp-starter-integration-cpi-onboard-subscribe.md

 [ACCORDION-BEGIN [Step 5: ](Create service instance and key)]
 ## Details:
-In the previous steps, you have configured the security settings for human users dealing with SAP Cloud Platform Integration (by assigning role collections for persona such like integration developer and administrator, for example).
+In the previous steps, you configured the security settings for human users dealing with SAP Cloud Platform Integration (by assigning role collections for persona such like integration developer and administrator, for example).
 In other words, you have defined the required permissions for people working with SAP Cloud Platform Integration using the Web UI when creating or testing integration flows.

-With the following Step 5, you do enable a remote technical system to call SAP Cloud Platform Integration and to process integration flows deployed on the tenant.
+With the following Step 5, you enable a remote technical system to call SAP Cloud Platform Integration and to process integration flows deployed on the tenant.
 The responsible service to process integration flows is the Process Integration Runtime, and in order to enable remote systems to call the Process Integration Runtime, you need to define a service instance and a service key.

 You can consider a service instance as a technical user associated with the request of the remote system.
 To be more precise, a service instance is an OAuth client that represents the remote system calling SAP Cloud Platform Integration.
 A service key contains the credentials for the service instance that are required to enable the remote system to communicate with SAP Cloud Platform Integration.
 With the following step, you generate credentials to authorize the remote system to call SAP Cloud Platform Integration with the basic authentication option.
 Authentication using client certificates is not possible with the trial tenant.